Tampa Bay Mutiny

-Tampa Bay Mutiny was a professional soccer team based in Tampa, Florida.
-They were a charter member of Major League Soccer (MLS) and played from 1996 to 2001.
-They played their home games at Tampa Stadium and then at Raymond James Stadium.
+The Tampa Bay Mutiny were an American professional soccer team based in Tampa, Florida.
+The club competed in Major League Soccer (MLS) as a member of the Eastern Conference.
+The Mutiny were a charter member of MLS, playing from 1996 to 2001.
+The team played its home games at Tampa Stadium and then at Raymond James Stadium.

-The Mutiny were established in 1994 and were owned and operated by MLS throughout their existence.
-They were successful in their first years of play, winning the first MLS Supporters' Shield behind MLS MVP Carlos Valderrama and high-scoring forward Roy Lassiter, whose 27 goals in 1996 remained the MLS single-season record until 2018.
-However, in subsequent years, dropping attendance and revenues became problems, especially as their on-field success declined and the lease at their second home pitch of Raymond James Stadium removed sources of gameday revenues.
+The Mutiny were established in 1994 and were owned and operated by MLS throughout its entire existence.
+The team was successful in their first years of play, winning the first MLS Supporters' Shield behind MLS MVP Carlos Valderrama and high-scoring forward Roy Lassiter, whose 27 goals in 1996 remained the MLS single-season record until 2018.
+However, in subsequent years, dropping attendance and revenues became problems, especially as the team's on-field success declined and the lease at its second home field of Raymond James Stadium removed sources of gameday revenues.
 Owing to these issues, MLS attempted without success to find a local ownership group to take over operations from the league, and both the Mutiny and the league's other Florida-based team, the Miami Fusion, were folded before the 2002 season.